dma-ais/AisStore/README.md

 The project is organized in the following directories

-ais-store-common     Contains common classes for AisStore ais-store-exporter   Contains the AIS-data exporter ais-store-cli        Contains the all inclusive - command line interface to AisStore
+ais-store-common     Contains common classes for AisStore ais-store-raw        Contains the raw-exporter and job implementation that works on raw Cassandra files ais-store-cli        Contains the all inclusive - command line interface to AisStore

 AIS Store Archiver
 -------------------------------------------------------------------------------
+The archiver takes care of

 AIS Store Exporter